We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 1. Tactile Learning is always excellent.
 I bought a wooden clock puzzle years like this years ago

 and my oldest grandchild really enjoyed playing with it.
+But this one is even better as it shows the quarter and half markers.
+Those can be especially challenging for many little ones.
+I’ve already put this in my shopping cart for a Christmas gift for 3 little ones.
 My grandsons also love to do puzzles, so it’s definitely time to round it up and start using it again.

 In spite of the fact that the package states that the Munchkin Math Telling Time DVD is for ages 2-9, my grand-twins initial reaction was, “Yuck, this is for babies!”
 As I did with the latest of the Leap Frog DVDs, I told them they only HAD to watch it once.
 If it was too young for them, I’d be glad to mail it to their younger cousins.
 With that in mind, they cheerfully settled down in my minivan to watch it all.
 Half way through, they were laughing and singing with the characters.
 At the end of the DVD, they happily proclaimed, “We were wrong, Grandma!
 We LIKE this show!”